 Instead, stock up on your barbecue favourites with our real food range of unsweetened sauces - made with 100% real food ingredients, with no added sugar, dates or sweeteners.

-Our unsweetened sauces are made using perfectly ripened organic tomatoes which are blended with all natural herbs and spices.
+Our unsweetened sauces are made using perfectly ripened tomatoes which are blended with all natural herbs and spices.
 You can choose classic, chipotle or smokey barbecue flavour - perfect for dolloping alongside your BBQ creations.

 Cold pressed extra virgin avocado oil is also ideal for barbecue cooking - with a smoke point of 255°C which can withstand the high heat of flames.
 You can also marinate your meat in both your chosen sauce and a drizzle of avo oil, ready to sizzle and enjoy when you are!